Building plans rolled up sitting on open building plans on a table with a ruler, pencil and eraser sitting on top banner image

 How to apply

-From 1 July 2021 you will need to lodge certain applications and post-consent certificates - such as Building Information Certificates - on the NSW Planning Portal.
+From 1 July 2021 you need to lodge certain applications and post-consent certificates - such as Building Information Certificates - on the NSW Planning Portal.

 An application may be for a part or whole of a building.
 If you would like the application to include all buildings on the property you must list each building separately, eg, dwelling, shed, pergola with retaining wall and swimming pool.